GridlockNetwork/Resources/whitepapers/GridlockNetwork.md

 Periodic rotating of private keys is important to increase system security.
 This reduces the time-window in which an attacker can obtain a private key.
 The attacker has to compromise each share holder before the private key is changed.
 TSS-based wallets have the ability to rotate key shares such that a new private key is created but the public-key remains unchanged.
 This is useful when the public key is needed for long term use but typically the user is not concern with how keys are used.

-It is therefor possible to have a public key for receving funds only and a separate publick key for sending funds.
+It is therefor possible to have a public key for receiving funds only and a separate public key for sending funds.
 Put another way, all funds entering the system do not necessarily need to stay associated with their initial public key.
 The funds can rotate through the network as long as the user is able to track and spend funds when desired.
 This has enormous privacy benefits as the system because a mixer by default.

 ### Asset Management

-Gridlock can provide additional services that can help users with asset management (investing, planning, balancing, etc. )
+Gridlock Network is effectively non-custodial since no entity has control of stored funds.
+The only person able to access and control funds is the owner.
+However, the system can include include a permission framework that allows for granular permissions.
+Asset owners can define which services have access to funds and for what reason.
+For example, the owner can determine which services have access for investment purposes.
+This allows for a marketplace of services that benefit the both the user and service provider.

+### Watchlight Service

+Gridlock Watchlight is an additional service that can add oversight protection for wallet owners.
+The service does not have ultimate control of a user's funds, but rather it is closely connected to the wallet and can monitor activity.
+This adds the benefit of professional monitoring which can suspicious transactions or coordinated attacks which are not normally identifiable in a randomly distributed system.
+If suspicious activity is identified, that service can proactively notify the owner.
+The service can tread the line between privacy and proactive monitoring.

 ## Conclusion

 Gridlock Network is the first truly secure and private cryptocurrency storage solution.
 Threshold Signatures combined with Trusted Execution Environments provide unparalleled security and availability, beyond any other solution available today.
 The offloading of complex key management eliminates one of the biggest barriers to mainstream crypto adoption.
 The elimination of a central authority vastly increases security and maintains a user's privacy.